siserin/blind9/doc/arm/advanced.rst

 DNS to present a consistent view of itself to the outside world.

-Another common reason for setting up a Split DNS system is to allow internal networks that are behind filters or in RFC 1918 space (reserved IP space, as documented in RFC 1918) to resolve DNS on the Internet.
+Another common reason for setting up a Split DNS system is to allow internal networks that are behind filters or in :rfc:`1918` space (reserved IP space, as documented in :rfc:`1918`) to resolve DNS on the Internet.
 Split DNS can also be used to allow mail from outside back in to the internal network.